abinit/abinit/doc/tutorial/eph4isotc.md

     ```

     without having to introduce any input variable for the MPI parallelization
-    as the EPH code can automatically distribute the workload.
+    as the EPH code can automatically distribute the workload over k-points and spins.
     Further details concerning the MPI version are given in the
     [last section of the tutorial](#notes-on-the-mpi-parallelism)